Thriving in America: Megaregions, Megatrends and Small Business Growth

 • Environment & Climate: The recent US passage of the Inflation Reduction Act, the CHIPS and Science Act, and the Infrastructure Investment and Jobs Act provides significant funding for various initiatives to address climate and environmental challenges.
 More importantly, analysts expect US investment in climate tech to exceed $500 billion in current and nascent technologies.
 Expected investment will continue to drive the growth of green jobs and the green economy as companies seek to scale climate tech.
 Key sectors to benefit include wind and solar energy, agriculture, and transportation.
 Megaregions to benefit include SoCal NoCal, and BosWash.

-• Artificial Intelligence: It is estimated that 30% of hours worked across the US economy can be automated by AI, according to the McKinsey Global Institute.
+• Artificial Intelligence: It is estimated that 30% of hours worked across the US economy can be automated by AI, according to the McKinsey Global Institute with Goldman Sachs estimating up to 300 million jobs to be replaced by AI.
 The rise of Chat GPT and the proliferation of AI solutions from healthcare to content creation and administrative tasks suggest that AI’s impact will continue to reshape the workforce of the future.
 According to the forecast, the AI market is expected to grow from $95 billion in 2021 to nearly $2 trillion by 2030.
 Bos-Wash and NoCal megaregions have been innovation hubs for AI development and growth and will remain so for the foreseeable future.

 In the United States, over 33 million small businesses exist accounting for 99.9% of all US businesses.
 Additionally, small businesses represented 63% of new jobs created between 1995 to 2021.
 The importance of these SMBs cannot be underestimated as American entrepreneurship remains at an all-time high.
 Globally there are over 500 million entrepreneurs.
 However, many of these businesses operate within a narrowly defined geography.
 Zooming out to understand US megaregions provides opportunities to scale for both international and domestic players.

 • Access to a Diverse Talent Pool: Megaregions attract a highly diverse and skilled workforce due to the abundance of job opportunities in various industries.
-In an era of AI, jobs such as healthcare, STEM, etc, will continue to thrive.
-SMBs with access to a broad talent pool, making it easier to find employees with the necessary skills and expertise to scale across these geographies.
+In an era of AI, jobs such as healthcare, STEM, etc., will continue to thrive.
+Small businesses with access to a broad talent pool, make it easier to find employees with the necessary skills and expertise to scale across these geographies.

-Solutions for SMBs to Grow and Stay Competitive
+Solutions for Small Business to Grow and Stay Competitive

-Taking advantage of the opportunities present in US megaregions requires SMBs to be equipped with solutions to address a host of challenges, including workforce management, physical infrastructure, etc. To keep pace with growth, these are the must-have solutions for SMBs as they seek to expand across megaregions.
+Taking advantage of the opportunities present in US megaregions requires small and medium enterprises be equipped with solutions to address a host of challenges.
+These challenges include workforce management, physical infrastructure, etc. To keep pace with growth, here are must-have solutions for SMEs as they seek to expand across megaregions.
+Let’s dive in.

 Deel – Scaling Across Megaregions

 Deel remains the global leader in all-in-one HR solutions with an extensive suite of solutions to address almost every aspect of a company’s workforce needs.
-Solutions provided by Deel are well-suited to organizations seeking to scale with support offered in over 150 countries.
-Core solutions for US megaregion expansion include:
+The company continues to add to its solutions offering with recent acquisitions of Capbase (Equity Management), Zavvy (People Management), etc. Solutions provided by Deel are well-suited to organizations seeking to scale with support offered in over 150 countries.
+Within the US core solutions to support small businesses in scaling across US megaregions include:

 US PEO and Payroll: